 Approximately 94 rooms and suites are arranged on staggered floors, a modern accent in Indochinese style.

-"The highlight of the resort is the typical lotus pots, lantern lighting system, arches and cream-colored columns covering most of the walkways of the house", the author expressed his special interest in the resort space.
+"The highlight of the resort is the typical lotus pots, lantern lighting system, archways and cream-colored columns covering most of the walkways of the house," the author expressed his special interest in the resort space.

 Cuisine

-The author believes that the cuisine at Anantara Hoi An Resort is also very rich, including many international and Vietnamese dishes.
+The author believes that the food at Anantara Hoi An resort is also very rich, including many international and Vietnamese dishes.
 In particular, dishes such as Vietnamese pho and fried cakes have regional characteristics.

 Another dining spot the author visited was Hoi An Riverside restaurant.

-"In the evening, I enjoyed the outdoors while enjoying traditional dishes at Hoi An Riverside Restaurant.
+"In the evening, I could enjoy the outdoors while enjoying traditional dishes at Hoi An Riverside Restaurant.
 Guests can sit on woven chairs set outdoors and watch the sparkling water.
-The restaurant's menu includes a la carte or family-style set menus, both of which combine modern and sophisticated Vietnamese dishes.
-I highly recommend the green mango salad with beef jerky, roasted duck with mango sauce, and stir-fried morning glory with garlic.
-For dessert, patrons will not be able to miss the tropical Eton donuts or pineapple crème brûlée," the author wrote.
+The restaurant menu includes à la carte or family-style set meals, both of which combine modern and sophisticated Vietnamese dishes.
+I highly recommend the green mango salad with dried beef, roasted duck with mango sauce, and stir-fried morning glory with garlic.
+For dessert, patrons can't miss the tropical Eton donuts or pineapple crème brûlée," the author writes.

-In addition, the author also expressed special impressions when discovering the convergence of art and creative dining at Art Space Hoi An.
-This is one of Hoi An’s newest art galleries combined with dining spots.
+In addition, the author also expressed special impression when discovering the convergence of art and creative dining at Art Space Hoi An.
+This is one of the newest art galleries combined with dining spots in Hoi An.
 Here, visitors can enjoy modern East-West cuisine, notably locally caught seafood and 3D printed desserts.

 "The restaurant features curated artworks from international artists of Vietnamese origin, bringing joy and warmth to the space.
 Menu highlights include pizzas hot from the wood-fired oven.
 Sip coffee, wine and freshly mixed cocktails while admiring local – and renowned – artworks and seasonal exhibitions," the author commented.